Policies

 Disability Services notifies and informs students of its existence in the following ways:

-• Written materials outlining services are available from the DS office, on the DS website and other locations on campus.
-Copies of DS Policies and Procedures and the University of Alaska Board of Regents’ Policy and Regulation on “Services for Students with Disabilities” are available on line and upon request from the DS office.
+- Written materials outlining services are available from the DS office, on the DS website, and at other campus locations.
+Copies of DS Policies and Procedures and the University of Alaska Board of Regents’ Policy and Regulation on “Services for Students with Disabilities” are available online and upon request from the DS office.